VWCE Review 2026 — Should You Buy? 0.22% TER vs IWDA, CSPX

 Number of Holdings ~3,700

-Exchanges Xetra, Borsa Italiana, London Stock Exchange
+Exchanges Xetra, Borsa Italiana, London Stock Exchange, SIX Swiss

 Replication Physical (optimized sampling)